xbgmsharp/vuestic-postgsail/README.md

 - [ ] /privacy, Privacy
   - [ ] Add translation
 - [x] /grafana, external link, open a new window/tab
+- [x] windy,external link, open a new window/tab
 - [x] /eventlogs, Event Logs
   - [ ] Table from api
   - [ ] Display as a timeline?